IRS-Public/tax-withholding-estimator/scriber-adr.md

 ### Limitations

 The main shortcoming of the Flow that Scriber seeks to resolve is that the Flow has no data representation.
-The Flow is built in JSX, an [XML-like ECMAScript extension](https://facebook.github.io/jsx/).
+The Flow is built in JSX, an [XML-like ECMAScript extension](https://facebook.github.io/jsx/) that lives alongside JavaScript.
 JSX is is declarative, but it is not data.
 This imposes major limitations on how the flow works.

 To start, there aren't really tools that "read" JSX.
 JavaScript build tools transpile JSX to `React.createElement` (or other framework equivalent).
-Therefore any tool that wants to understand the Flow has to run React—and an entire browser.
+Not only does this limit you to JavaScript-based tooling, it means that to understand the Flow you have to run React—and an entire web browser.

 For example, All Screens was (correctly) hailed as a success story for the Flow's declarative specification, but there's a reason the tooling never evolved beyond that.
 All Screens doesn't introspect JSX, [it introspects a tree of React elements](https://github.com/IRS-Public/direct-file/blob/e0d5c84451cc52b72d20d04652e306bf4af1a43c/direct-file/df-client/df-client-app/src/all-screens/AllScreensContent.tsx#L98).
 By the time the flow has been converted into React elements, there's not much you can do with them *besides* render them in unique configurations;
 Most of the "declarative" information has been lost.

-More importantly, JSX is essentially impossible to edit programatically.
-The tooling does not exist to pass a program some JSX and then have it output new JSX for you.
+JSX is likewise impossible to **edit** programatically: the tooling does not exist to pass a program some JSX and then have it output new JSX for you.
 JSX is source code, so flow updates require source code updates, limiting the pool of potential contributors to engineers.
-In theory, it would be possible to teach non-technical stakeholders to make source code updates to a structured data format, but the difficulty of getting such stakeholders to be comfortable with the slew of build tools required to validate and view JSX made that a practical impossibility.
+It is certainly possible for non-technical stakeholders to make source code updates to structured data formats—PMs were able to edit our YAML content files, for instance—but the difficulty of getting such stakeholders to be comfortable with the slew of build tools required to validate and view JSX made that a practical impossibility.

 This was the key limitation that prevented the creation of a "Taxpert" interface for DF.
-A taxpert program needs to read the current flow data, display it in an intuitive interface, and then output a new flow *as data*.
+A taxpert program needs to read the current flow data, display it in an intuitive interface, and then output new flow data.
 For that to happen, the flow has to be data.

 Fortunately, a JSX-like data format exists that resolves all these problems.